-Peter Nielsen co-founded Bio-Path Holdings, a public biotechnology company developing targeted oncology therapies, and currently serves as Bio-Path’s president, chief executive officer, chief financial officer and chairman of the board of directors.
-At the time of Bio-Path’s establishment in 2007, Mr. Nielsen licensed technology and targets from the University of Texas M.D.
-Anderson Cancer Center and coordinated pre-clinical development, optimization and manufacturing of Bio-Path’s lead product, BP1001.
-Over the next ten years, Mr. Nielsen led the clinical advancement of BP1001 into Phase 2 studies, the introduction of additional pipeline candidates, and the company’s public market debut.
+Peter Nielsen co-founded Bio-Path Holdings, a public biotechnology company developing targeted oncology therapies, currently serving as Bio-Path’s president, chief executive officer, chief financial officer, and chairman of the Board of Directors.
+Mr. Nielsen established Bio-Path in 2007 and led the development of the company’s novel antisense oligonucleotide technology.
+Over the ensuing years, Mr. Nielsen oversaw the preclinical and clinical advancement of Bio-Path’s pipeline of product candidates, including prexigebersen, the company’s public market debut, and the foundation of a strong intellectual property portfolio, including patents for composition of matter and method of use.
 Prior to co-founding Bio-Path, Mr. Nielsen has worked with several other companies, leading turnarounds and developing and executing on strategies for growth.
-He currently serves as a director of Bio-Path and of Synthecon, Inc., a company developing 3D cell culture technology.
-Before entering the biotechnology sector, Mr. Nielsen was a lieutenant in the U.S. Naval Nuclear Power program where he was director of the physics department, and was employed at Ford Motor Company in product development.
-Mr. Nielsen has a broad background in senior management and has significant negotiating experience.
-He has earned degrees in engineering, mathematics and an MBA in finance from the University of California at Berkeley.
+He earned degrees in engineering, mathematics, and an MBA in finance from the University of California at Berkeley.

 Dr. Hahne was appointed vice president of clinical research in 2017, in which role he is responsible for the development and implementation of the company's clinical strategic plan, as well as management of ongoing studies, clinical staff, reporting, and budget performance.
 Prior to joining Bio-Path, he worked as a medical consultant for a number of oncology-focused organizations, before which he held various management- and executive-level positions in clinical research and medical affairs at biotechnology and global pharmaceutical companies including Celator Pharmaceuticals (now a subsidiary of Jazz Pharmaceuticals), Celsion Corp, Glaxo Inc., Hoechst Marion Rousel, and Eisai, Inc. During his career, he has been integrally involved in the design and management of oncology clinical trials, development of key opinion leaders, and growth of clinical departments to meet needs of advancing pipelines.
 He earned his BA in chemistry from Grinnell College and his MD from Cornell University.
 He conducted his residency in general surgery at Emory University Affiliated Hospitals in Atlanta, Georgia.